 Pros: The Vivreal includes low-light-level night vision and has a waterproof body and a comfortable grip.

 When space is at a premium and you need a monocular telescope that is lightweight and compact, we recommend the Roxant Mini Monocular Pocket Scope.
 Made with high-definition optical glass, the Roxant Mini Monocular uses multi-coated optics to deliver a high level of light transmission and brightness.
 The Roxant Mini Monocular’s small size still packs a big punch, with the compact telescope making it easier for users to not shake or shift when holding the unit, providing a better visual experience.
 We also like that the Roxant Mini Monocular comes with a carrying case, cleaning cloth and neck strap.

-Pros: The Roxant Mini Monocular weighs only 2.7 ounces and measures 4 inches by 5 inches by 1.5 inches, making it the smallest and lightest option on our list.
+Pros: The Roxant Mini Monocular weighs only 2.7 ounces and measures four inches by five inches by 1.5 inches, making it one of the smallest and lightest options on our list.

 Keep a handle on things with the FEEMIC Monocular Telescope, which comes with a hand strap that makes it ideal for people who need a monocular telescope on the go.
-Run, walk, or hike with the FEEMIC, with the removeable hand strap providing a secure way to keep the unit close by even when moving at a fast pace.
-Designed for use in rugged terrain, the FEEMIC is waterproof, fog-proof, dust-proof and shockproof.
+Run, walk or hike with the FEEMIC, with the removable hand strap providing a secure way to keep the unit close by even when moving at a fast pace.
+Designed for use in rugged terrain, the FEEMIC is waterproof, fog-proof, dustproof and shockproof.
 It also provides a clear and crisp view thanks to its FMC Superior BAK-4 Green Film Prism lens.
 Low-light-level night vision is also built into the FEEMIC, making it a great option for use at dawn or dusk.